The Carpentry License

 Stay Compliant and get Certified

-Becoming EPA Certified is a requirement for carpentry contractors and can be completed in a one day, 8 hour course.
+Becoming EPA Certified is a requirement for carpentry contractors and can be completed in a one-day, 8-hour course.

-Staying EPA compliant is not only important to the survival of your business but also the safety of your customers.
+Staying EPA compliant is not only important to the survival of your business but also to the safety of your customers.

 OSHA Safety Certification